Is Getting a Music Business Degree a Good Idea?

 However, along with the education comes the price tag and the time commitment.
 There are many factors to consider before you jump into the college classroom.
 Some factors include getting a competitive edge, gaining experience through internship opportunities, and attending a school that offers a prestigious degree.
 Don't feel like the lone ranger, as you weigh the expenses because this is a situation many people face.

-The other side of considering the value of a music business degree comes down to whether the degree will give you a competitive edge when you're looking for a job specifically in the music industry.
-The answer?
-It depends.
-You have to weigh up music business degree programs very, very carefully to make sure they are offering you the right kinds of classes and experiences to give you a great education.
+A primary consideration is whether the degree will give you a competitive edge when you're looking for a job specifically in the music industry.
+You have to weigh up music business degree programs carefully to make sure they are offering you the right kinds of classes and experiences to give you a great education.
 Start by evaluating the course offerings.

-The biggest factor to consider is access to internships.
-Do not attend a school with a music business degree program that doesn't emphasize the importance of internships and that doesn't help to facilitate good (as opposed to bad) internship opportunities.
+Another concern is access to internship programs.
+Do not attend a school offering a music business degree program that doesn't emphasize the importance of internships.
 Your music business internship can be one of the most important parts of your college career.

-You have to be cautious about this; in general, internships offered through a reputable school are helpful.
-Some "internships" offered casually or online are little more than invitations to fetch coffee.
+In general, good internships offered through a reputable school are helpful.
+Some "internships" offered casually, or online are little more than invitations to fetch coffee.
 Even supposedly reputable major music corporations have been sued for offering what the interns' attorneys claim are useless internships.

 Assessing the Program's Value

 A music business degree program that has great classes, good professors, and sets its students up with good internship opportunities can be a wonderful investment in your future working in the music business.
 If the program doesn't have those features, then the name of the degree becomes somewhat irrelevant.
 You may be better served by choosing another major and crafting your music-related opportunities.